jimniels/blog/src/client/posts/2020-01-27-switching-from-react-to-js-for-templating.md

 ### Non-HTML Files

-Need to render an XML (say `.rss`) file on the server with JSX as your templating system?
+Need to render XML (say a `.rss` file) on the server with JSX as your templating system?
 What about a `.json` file?
 It’s not as easy as you’d think.

 When I first encountered this problem, I thought “well I can use `<React.Fragment>` to render a react element without a tag and then use `dangerouslySetInnerHTML` for the content!”